LeaveAirykson/Git-OneFlow/README.md

 - The release version will be written into a `.version` file.
 - Release names must be fully written out.
 For example: `git release c 1.5.0`.
-- Merges are mostly performed with `--squash` setting to keep a slim log history.
+- Merges are performed with `--squash` setting to keep a slim log history.
 - Releases can be published with `git release publish`.
 - Changelog will be written from git log and script will ask user to edit it.